hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_close_up_of_a_butterfly_on_a_flower_e9506ccb-c2eb-4337-9e7a-3f4b6bc77b7e-0_1.content.md

 ## References

-If you're interested in learning more about butterflies and their importance in our ecosystem, check out these resources:
+If you're interested in learning more about But<wbr>ter<wbr>flies and their importance in our ecosystem, check out these resources:

 -   [Butterfly Conservation](#)
 -   [National Wildlife Federation](#)